YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The calendar guides the risk, but the scalp still has the final word.
 Day ten with settled skin is different from day ten with wet bleeding, pain, and spreading redness.
 The decision uses both the date and the clinical signs.

-What should you send to the clinic?
+What to send to the clinic

 If pain is part of the story, do not simply take more tablets.
 Follow the approved painkiller plan and ask the clinic whether the pain pattern itself needs review.
 Pain medicine should not hide a problem that is becoming worse.